emkirichenko/emkirichenko.github.io/_pages/about-full.md

 Currently pursuing a **Combined Honours degree in Biology and Psychology, Neuroscience & Behaviour** with an expected graduation in April 2027.
 I maintain a cumulative GPA of 10.0/12.0 and have been recognised on the Dean's Honour List.

-I am also completing a **Concurrent Certificate in Languages of Medicine and Health**, to deepend my understanding and appreciation for scientific etymology and Lain.
+I am also completing a **Concurrent Certificate in Languages of Medicine and Health**, to deepend my understanding and appreciation for scientific etymology and Latin.

 ## Research Interests